KNOXDEV/lazy-scripts/README.md

 ### todo?

 1. perhaps allow the `notify` field to include different messages for different exit codes.
-2. automatic virtual environment management for python scripts.
-3. allow specifying requirements for scripts in frontmatter, such as python packages or OS packages.
+2. allow specifying requirements for scripts in frontmatter, such as python packages or OS packages.
-4. allow specifying keyboard shortcuts in frontmatter
+3. allow specifying keyboard shortcuts in frontmatter
-5. add support for `.js`, `.kts`, `.rb`, etc.
+4. add support for `.js`, `.kts`, `.rb`, etc.